 This is ultimately a judgement call that needs to take into consideration facts and circumstances specific to the asset, the entity and the wider market.
 As these factors are wide ranging, we expect this to be a challenging area in practice.

-In the full insight [ 109 kb ] we go into more detail on:
+In the IFRS 16 - Lease term [ 109 kb ] we go into more detail on: